Mount Washington, Kentucky: Transportation

 The primary method of transportation in Mt.
 Washington is by road.
 Formerly named "The Crossroads", Kentucky Route 44 and a road signed as U.S. Route 31EX intersect in the heart of the city.
 A bypass through the city's east end carries the main line of U.S. Route 31E and creates a second north–south route through the town.

 Fire protection

 Several fire protection districts include portions of the city, including Mt Washington Fire Protection District.

 Government

+Mount Washington is a home-rule class city and operates under a Mayor-Council form of government.
 The current mayor of Mount Washington is Stuart Owen, who took office in January 2023.
 The current city administrator is Elizabeth D. Hardin.